shpml/fundamentals/10_chapter/intro.md

 ![](/assets/chapter5/dom.png)

 Each element in the HTML document is represented by a **DOM node**.
 You can think of a node as a *live object* that you can access and change using JavaScript.
-When the model is updated, those changes are reflected on screen.
+When the DOM is updated, those changes are reflected on screen.

 We can get and set attributes for these nodes.
 Perhaps we want to add a class or update styling to change the background color for an element.
-We can also access and change the content – maybe we want to change the text in the third `li` to read "Return library books - DONE!"
+We can also access and change the content — maybe we want to change the text in the third `li` to read "Return library books — DONE!"
 We can even add new nodes to or remove nodes from the page.

 Once we get some functions under our belt we'll take a look at how we can use some of JavaScript's "built-in" functions to interact with the DOM and add more complex interactions to our sites.